aws-solutions/amazon-marketing-cloud-uploader-from-aws/README.md

 	- Ex: `"sourceKey": "myTestData.json"`

 - `timestampColumn`: string
 	- Column name containing timestamps for the time series data sets
-	- Can be left as an empty string if the data set is going to be a dimension type (not time series)
-	- Ex: `"timestampColumn": ""`

 	- If the data set is going to be a fact type (time series), then a `timestampColumn` must be defined to be one of the data set's columns
 	- Ex: `"timestampColumn": "timestamp"`